 When going through with a trade-in you need to be careful.
-Most times the salesperson will try to mix all the different numbers together to confuse you.
-They will take the price of your new car, your trade-in value, and the cost of your financing into one number that makes it seem like an amazing plan when really they are overcharging you.
+Most times the salesperson will try to mix all the different numbers to confuse you.
+They will take the price of your new car, your trade-in value, and the cost of your financing into one number that makes it seem like an amazing plan when they are overcharging you.
 You should look at each aspect as an individual transaction to ensure that nothing gets lost in the mix.

 Another thing to keep an eye out for is that dealers are never going to give you the best price.
 First, off they will take care of all of the paperwork.
 This is only one positive aspect, but you will end up paying for it.
-Since they will need to refurbish and advertise the car in order to resell, they will need to put money into the car.
+Since they will need to refurbish and advertise the car to resell, they will need to put money into the car.
 This is going to cost you during the trade-in.

 - Standard: no upgrades

 - Sport: upgraded engine performance and handling

 The one positive part of trading your car at a dealership is that it can save you some money in sales tax.
 This is because in most states you will only need to pay tax on the difference between your new car’s tax and the trade-in value, rather than the entire purchase price of the car.
 If you have a high-value trade-in, this could be a large number.

 In the last few years selling your car for straight cash has been the best way to sell your car.
 This is called an Instant Cash Offer, also known as an ICO.
 It can be done online, on the phone, or in person.
 You provide the VIN as well as mileage and condition, and you get an instant purchase offer.
 If you are detailed and accurate you will get a more accurate price quote the first time.